-- (1) Statement of interest covering expertise and experience relevant to these ToRs; - (2) CVs of any individual[s] that will form part of the core consultancy team; - (3) max.3 page concept note outlining a suggested approach to this study.
-This should include key expectations and requirements by the consultant of the UGEAFI team; - (4) Budget detailing per diems, accommodation and travel costs, and length of time anticipated across the cycle of the study (scoping, outreach & preparation, research on-site in Panyjiar County and in Juba -, report development, etc.)
+- (1) Statement of interest covering expertise and experience relevant to these ToRs; - (2) CVs of any individual[s] that will form part of the core consultancy team; - (3) Max.3 page concept note outlining a suggested approach to this study.
+This should include key expectations and requirements by the consultant of the UGEAFI team; - (4) Budget detailing per diems, accommodation and travel costs, and length of time anticipated across the cycle of the study (scoping, outreach & preparation, research on-site in Panyijiar County and in Juba -, report development, etc.)

-Applications will be reviewed on a rolling basis from the 15 OCT 2023.
+Applications will be reviewed from the 25 OCT 2023.
 Candidates should expect to undertake a number of interviews with UGEAFI and its funder[s] and partners in person in Juba and/or virtually.

-UGEAFI aims to review applications received prior to the 01 OCT 2023 before the 31 OCT 2023.
-Any applications that are received thereafter will be reviewed on a rolling basis on the basis of need.
+Any applications that are received after the 25 OCT 2023 will be reviewed on a rolling basis on the basis of need.
 UGEAFI commits to providing all applicants with a reply stating its intent within 2 weeks of submission.